Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air

 \section{Abstract}

-Open-air microwave quantum communication and metrology protocols must be able to transfer quantum resources from a fridge, where they are created, into an environment dominated by thermal noise.
-Indeed, the states that carry such quantum resources are generated in a cryostat at $T_\text{in} \simeq 10^{-2} $~K and with $Z_\text{in} = 50 \, \Omega$ intrinsic impedance, and require an antenna-like device to transfer them into the open air, characterized by an intrinsic impedance of $Z_\text{out} = 377 \, \Omega$ and a temperature of $T_\text{out} \simeq 300$ K, with minimal losses.
-This device accomplishes a smooth impedance matching between the cryostat and the open air.
+Open-air microwave quantum communication and metrology protocols must be able to transfer quantum resources from a cryostat, where they are created, to an environment dominated by thermal noise.
+Indeed, the states carrying such quantum resources are generated in a cryostat characterized by a temperature $T_\text{in} \simeq 50 $~mK and an intrinsic impedance $Z_\text{in} = 50 \, \Omega$.
+Then, an antenna-like device is required to transfer them with minimal losses into open air, characterized by an intrinsic impedance of $Z_\text{out} = 377 \, \Omega$ and a temperature $T_\text{out} \simeq 300$~K. This device accomplishes a smooth impedance matching between the cryostat and the open air.
 Here, we study the transmission of two-mode squeezed thermal states, developing a technique to design the optimal shape of a coplanar antenna to preserve the entanglement.
-Based on a numerical optimization procedure we find the optimal shape of the impedance is exponential, and we adjust this shape to an analytical function.
-Additionally, this study reveals that losses are very sensitive to this shape, and small changes dramatically affect the outcoming entanglement, which could have been a limitation in previous experiments employing commercial antennae.
-This work will impact the fields of quantum sensing and quantum metrology, as well as any open-air microwave quantum communication protocol, with special application to the development of the quantum radar.
+Based on a numerical optimization procedure, we find the optimal shape of the impedance, and we propose a functional ansatz to qualitatively describe this shape.
+Additionally, this study reveals that the reflectivity of the antenna is very sensitive to this shape, so that small changes dramatically affect the outcoming entanglement, which could have been a limitation in previous experiments employing commercial antennae.
+This work is relevant in the fields of microwave quantum sensing and quantum metrology with special application to the development of the quantum radar, as well as any open-air microwave quantum communication protocol.